The Company’s insiders include i) managers subject to the disclosure obligation, ii) core persons and iii) project-specific insiders.

-The Company’s insiders include managers subject to the disclosure obligation and project-specific insiders.
-The Company maintains a non-public register of its managers subject to the disclosure obligation and their related parties.
+The Company maintains non-public registers of its managers subject to the disclosure obligation and their related parties as well as of the persons regarded as core persons.
 The Company also maintains a non-public register of its project-specific insiders.
 The people entered into a project-specific insider register are notified of their inclusion and the related obligations in writing or by other verifiable means, such as email.
 Insiders must confirm receipt of the notification.

 The Company’s managers who are subject to the disclosure obligation must report all transactions they make with the Company’s financial instruments to the Company and to the Financial Supervisory Authority.
 The disclosure obligation covers all business transactions made on their own behalf, either directly or indirectly.

 The disclosure obligation also applies to the related parties of the managers.
 The managers who are subject to the disclosure obligation must inform their related parties of their disclosure obligation in writing.

 Core persons are insiders with access to inside information who work at the Company on the basis of an employment relationship or otherwise perform duties.
 These persons may regularly receive market sensitive information as part of their duties or have technical access to it.